Iran Human Rights: Mahsa Amini protests

 In the 2023, Iran Human Rights reported on the detention of the father of Mahsa Amini in the period leading up to the one-year anniversary of her death.

 Magazine

 Iran Human Rights publishes a bi-weekly Persian-language legal magazine called "Hoghooghe Ma", translated to "Our Rights".
 Each edition highlights a particular issue.

 Television program

-IHR broadcasts a Persian language television program titled Edam Bas Ast, translated to "Enough Executions."
+IHR broadcasts a Persian language television program titled Edam Bas Ast, translated to "Enough Executions".

 2024

 According to the UN, at least 901 people were executed in Iran during 2024.
 The report also indicates that at least 40 individuals were executed in a single week in December.
 This marks an increase in the number of executions compared to 2023.
 According to latest reports the number is even higher and stands on at least 975, while other reports claim it is over 1000.
-Human rights organizations claim that it is a "horrifying escalation,".
+Human rights organizations have said it is a "horrifying escalation".